We have a growing trainers network across the UK able to deliver for Christian Safeguarding Services.

 How long you’ve been a Christian, what were your influencers etc?

 I've been a Christian from my late teenage years.
 I grew up attending church with my family and attended Christian youth groups and summer camps which had a positive influence on my faith.

 Your role within your church I am currently attending Avenue Community Church in Leicester city.
 However, with the support of our church family we are moving to a council estate in the city with a view of starting a church on the estate

 What you do/did in your professional life?
 I am a registered learning disability and have been working in mental health services for the last 9 years.
-I am an autism specialist nurse for CAMHS working with children and young people with autism and/or intellectual disability who present with behaviours of concern and are at risk of an inpatient admission to a mental health hospital.
+I am the manager of the outreach service, and an autism specialist nurse for CAMHS working with children and young people with autism and/or intellectual disability who present with behaviours of concern and are at risk of an inpatient admission to a mental health hospital.